Athena-Eye-Control/EyeControlledArtAlbum/README.md

     }

     // Provides a report on the data rate.
-    // Useful for gauging performance or troubleshooting. func dataRateReport(_ rate: Float) {
+    // Useful for gauge performance or troubleshooting. func dataRateReport(_ rate: Float) {
         print("data rate: \(rate)")
     }